liouviaglou/Domains/README.md

 seg_glm outperforms ranger_03 on 3791 domains:  0.446315
 ranger_03 outperforms seg_glm on 4628 domains:  0.5448552

-Investigate 44 registrars which have missisng perf comparisons
+Investigate 44 registrars which have missisng perf comparisons -- these are the ones where seg_glm produced NA's/ obs count was too small to calc AUC

 ### 20200717